truth-about-Jesus/truth-about-Jesus.github.io/Content/posts/exhausted.md

 Jesus understands and sees you.
 He says:

+Matthew 11:28-30 (TCENT)

-“Come to me, all of you who labor and are burdened, and I will give you rest.
-Take my yoke upon you and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.
-For my yoke is easy, and my burden is light.””
-(Matthew 11:28-30, TCENT)
+28 Come to me, all of you who labor and are burdened, and I will give you rest.

+29 Take my yoke upon you and learn from me, for I am gentle and lowly in heart, and you will find rest for your souls.

+30 For my yoke is easy, and my burden is light.”